Department of Bioengineering

 108. Biomedical Devices: Role of Polymers

 This course is designed to highlight the role that polymers play in the design and fabrication of various medical devices ranging from simple intravenous drip systems to complex cardiac defibrillator implants and transcatheter heart valves.
 Topics include polymer basics, biocompatibility, biodegradation, and other tangentially related topics such as regulatory body approvals and intellectual property.
 Also listed as BIOE 208.
-Prerequisites: BIOE 10 and CHEM 13.
+Prerequisites: BIOE 10.
 (2 units)

 120. Experimental Methods in Bioengineering

 This course will cover the principles of data representation, analysis, and experimental designs in bioreactors, biomaterials, and medical devices.
 Topics include error analyses, modeling, normality testing, hypothesis testing.
 Special emphasis will be placed on the interpretation of data from high-throughput assays used in "omics"/tissue engineering.
-Prerequisite: AMTH 106.
+Prerequisite: AMTH 106, BIOE 45.
 (4 units)

 153. Biomaterials Science

 Basic principles of material properties, biomaterials categories, biomaterials engineering concepts and selected applications and practical aspects are taught in this class.
-This course is a foundation for an entry level medical device engineer or bioengineering advanced degree Prerequisite: CHEM 13, PHYS 33 or 13.
+This course is a foundation for an entry level medical device engineer or bioengineering advanced degree Prerequisite: CHEM 12.
 (4 units)

 154. Introduction to Biomechanics